 The other grooming tasks for the Burmese are already routine.
 Clip the cat’s claws once every 2 to 3 weeks.
 Brush the cat’s teeth every week, if not every day.
 A visit to a veterinary dentist once every 6 months is ideal.
 Inspecting its ears for any sign of inflammation or the presence of ear mites is also important.
 Cleaning the ears once a week should help.

-Almost everyone knows that many cats are the diametrical opposites of dogs.
-They are aloof, standoffish, snobbish, and very antisocial.
-Don’t count the Burmese in this list.
+Practically everyone knows that most cats are the diametrical opposites of dogs.
+They can be aloof, standoffish, snobbish, and sometimes antisocial.
+Don’t count the Burmese in this list!
 This is a cat that is famous for being the ‘social butterfly’ in their kingdom.
 If you ever wanted a cat that had the playfulness and sociability of a dog, then the Burmese is for you.

 The Burmese has remarkable cuddling skills.
 They are the quintessential lap cats.
 They would rather spend the whole day in their owner’s laps than stay in their crates or cat beds.
 They can be very clingy.
 They can get attached to that special person in their lives.
 As such, separation anxiety can be a real concern for these kitties.